thegenemyers/FASTK/README.md

 table, a **symmetric** table as opposed to the **canonical** tables produced by FastK.

-For some applications, a much faster code can be realized by streaming a symmetric table and hence the introduction of this routine.
+For some applications, a much faster code can be realized by streaming a symmetric table and hence the introduction of this command.
 Producing a sorted symmetric table and then streaming it is 100's of time faster than looking up the symmetric list in a canonical table.